SkygearIO/skygear-doc/content/android/query.md

 <a name="complex"></a>
 ## Complex Query

-Besides the basic query, Skygear also supports `Or` operation with multiple `Query` objects.
+Besides the basic query, Skygear also supports some query operations in order to construct a complex query.

+### Or operation

+`Or` operation can be applied to multiple `Query` objects.
+The usage is as
+following:

 ```java
 Query query1 = new Query("Note").caseInsensitiveLike("title", "%important%");